How Much Does It Cost to Add a 12x12 Room to a House?

 In This Article

 Adding a 12x12 room to your home is a great way to increase living space, improve functionality, and boost property value.
-Whether you're building an extra bedroom, a home office, or a sunroom, understanding the costs associated with this type of home addition is essential for budgeting and planning.
+Whether you're building an in-law suite, a home office, or an additional bedroom, understanding the costs associated with this type of home addition is essential for budgeting and planning.

 The cost of a 12x12 room addition varies significantly based on factors such as the room’s purpose, materials used, labor rates, and location.
 On average, homeowners spend between $18,000 and $36,000, with costs typically ranging from $125 to $250 per square foot.
 High-end additions with luxury finishes or specialized features can push the price beyond $50,000.